 Along with academic excellence, the USC Marshall MBA program is characterized by a powerful global network with special emphasis on the Pacific Rim, a close-knit and passionate community, and a strong regional presence.
-Together, your essays should address these qualities directly or indirectly, and the questions provide interesting opportunities to do so.
-In answering these two essay questions, try to create a holistic picture.
-It’s not necessarily easy, as the essays are very different in character – one abrupt and focused, one more expansive, reflective.
+Your essays should show how you will both fit in and contribute in this dynamic environment, and the questions provide interesting opportunities to do so.
+Taken together, the questions indicate that the adcom wants to see a clear, practical career focus, and also wants to get to know the person behind those goals.

-The question itself directs you in what specific information to provide in the essay.
-Although only 100 words, it is deemed an “essay” by the adcom, and that means you need to do more than provide info.
+The question specifies the information to include in the essay.
+Although only 100 words, it is deemed an “essay” by the adcom, and that means you should do more than provide facts.
 An essay moves – it goes somewhere, it has a starting point and ending point.
-And you will have room for a little more input than the bare facts, so compose your answer in a way that includes some motivation or vision for your short-term career goal; clarify what animates it.
+And you will have room for a little more than the bare facts, so compose your answer in a way that includes some motivation or vision for your short-term career goal; clarify what animates it.
 It may be just a sentence, even a phrase.
 But it can make all the difference.
 It will make this short piece of writing an essay – and will engage the reader.

 Essay #3 (Optional): Please provide any additional information that will enhance our understanding of your candidacy for the program.
 (250 word maximum)

-*We will continue to accept applications after April 15, 2017.
+** USC Marshall will continue to accept applications after April 15, 2018.
 Applications received after this date will be considered on a first-come, first-served and space-available basis.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!